damonYuan/damonyuan.github.io/_posts/tech/2020-02-24-call-a-method-in-python.markdown

 ![Python Inheritance Model]({{site.url}}/images/2020-02-24-call-a-method-in-python/python_inheritance_model.png "Python Inheritance Model")

+Much simpler, right?

 When `c.whoami()` is invoked, the search chain will

    1. check if the instance's namespace contains the method.
-Here we find the bound method and using the descriptor to access the method.
-   2. the descriptor will help to call the method using `Parent.whoami(c)`
+Here we find the bound method and using the descriptor to access the method, the descriptor will help to call the method using `Parent.whoami(c)`
+   2. Otherwise, check if the type of the instance and see if the type's namespace contains the method
+   3. if still not found, escalate through the chain until it reach the end

 When `c.kls_whoami()` is called, the search chain will

    1. check if the instance's namespace contains the method.
-Here we find the bound method and using the descriptor to access the method.
-   2. the descriptor will help to call the method using `Parent.kls_whoami(type(c))`
+Here we find the bound method and using the descriptor to access the method, the descriptor will help to call the method using `Parent.kls_whoami(type(c))`
+   2. Otherwise, check if the type of the instance and see if the type's namespace contains the method
+   3. if still not found, escalate through the chain until it reach the end

+`Child.kls_whoami()` and `Parent.kls_whoami()` is similar except that they are starting from the namespace of `Child` class and `Parent` class respectively.

 Both the class method and the instance method live in the `Parant` class's namespace, and the built-in non-data descriptor will help the instance to find the bound methods and convert the instance called upon to the arguments required by the method.
 For these reasons, a class method can be called on a python object instance without throwing any exceptions.